Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 1. Navigate to **Configuration > Service Manager > Assets > Manage Partitions**.
 1. In the partitions list, click the name of the partition you want to manage.
 1. In the *Partition Access* section, click **Add New**.
-1. Use the first dropdown to grant access by role, group, or user.
+1. Use the first dropdown to grant access by role or user.
 1. Use the second dropdown to add further filtering to the access granted.
 1. Use the third dropdown to specify whether the access allows viewing only; viewing, creating, and updating; viewing, creating, and deleting; or all of those actions.
 1. Save your changes (click the icon next to the third dropdown).